Anna-M-Thomas/leaflet-pixi-overlay-example/README.md

 Download index.html, and enter your Mapbox access token at "put your access token in here"

 Open index.html and use j, i, k and l keys to move around!

+Uses CDN files for simplicity, see more complicated version with webpack at https://github.com/Anna-M-Thomas/carbon-busters